bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ```

-With the SDK you can:
+With credit cards registered onto the device you can use the following operations to manage the cards:

 * get all cards
 * get a specific card